Financial-Times/origami-website/_specification-v1/sass.md

 }
 ```

-Component developers **must not** use feature flags that need to be set manually by a product developer (i.e. those outside [Modernizr](https://modernizr.com/) or Origami).
+Component developers **must not** use feature flags that need to be set manually by a product developer (i.e. those outside <a href="https://modernizr.com/" class="o-typography-link--external">Modernizr</a> or Origami).
 Component developers **must** assume that feature flag classes will be set on the `documentElement`, i.e. the HTML tag.

 ## Browser Targeting